 Appointment of agents

-If the tax remains unpaid, IRAS may appoint agents like your company’s bank, tenant, lawyer or other 3rd parties with money due to you to recover the taxes owing.
+If the tax remains unpaid, IRAS may appoint agents such as your company’s bank, tenant, lawyer or other 3rd parties with money due to you to recover the outstanding taxes.

-Requests made for release of your banks from the agent appointment after 12pm on weekdays will only be processed on the next working day while requests cannot be processed on Saturdays, Sundays and Public Holidays.
+Requests for the release of your banks from the agent appointment made after 12pm on weekdays will only be processed on the next working day.
+Please note that requests cannot be processed on Saturdays, Sundays and Public Holidays.

 Agents will be released from the appointment only after the tax and penalties have been paid in full.